Web Ref: 4421

 9. Mini-market 700m

 • Ground Floor: Open plan living / dining area (A/C, Smart TV, WiFi) with doors to pool terrace.
 Kitchen (oven, microwave, dishwasher).
-Twin bedroom (A/C) with doors to pool terrace.
+Twin bedroom (A/C) with door to pool terrace.
 Bathroom.
 Washing machine.

 • First Floor: Two double bedrooms (A/C, Smart TV) both with en suite shower room and doors to balcony with sea views.

-Set on the edge of Vasilikades, a friendly and unhurried village surrounded by olive groves, Anesis is within easy reach of a local store (700m), a coffee shop (500m) and two traditional tavernas where you can enjoy a leisurely lunch of grilled fish and a glass of chilled wine.
+Set on the edge of Vasilikades, a laid-back village surrounded by olive groves, Anesis is within easy reach of everyday conveniences, including a local shop (700m), a café (500m), and two traditional tavernas where you can enjoy a leisurely lunch of grilled fish and a glass of chilled wine.

 Within a short drive you will come across a string of small beaches, including Alaties (8km), Agia Jerusalem (8.5km) and Kamini (5.5km), all ideal for days out on the coast.
 Here the sea sparkles crystal-clear as it is framed by pines and white stone.
-Whether you choose a day by the pool, a picnic beneath an olive tree, or an afternoon exploring, Anesis offers the perfect balance of discovery and relaxation.
+Whether you spend your time unwinding by the pool or exploring Kefalonia’s celebrated coastline, Anesis strikes a perfect balance between relaxation and discovery.

 • Being located next door to Vasilikades means Anesis could be a good choice for an extended family or a group of friends who can be near to each other whilst retaining their own individual space and privacy.